 The Switching Arrangements include services and Systems sourced from a number of service providers.
 A Switching Service Management function is therefore required to ensure co-operation and co-ordination between multiple Market Participants and Switching Data Service Providers.
 This Switching Service Management function supports cross-functional, cross-process, and cross-provider integration and creates an environment which ensures all service providers contribute to the successful and cost-effective management of the Switching Arrangements.
 The overall aim of Switching Service Management is to facilitate the smooth operation of the Switching Arrangements.

-Service management obligations on Market Participants and Switching Data Service Providers have been set out in this Switching Service Management Schedule.
-More detailed requirements including timescales and interfaces for interactions between the Switching Operator and Switching Data Service Providers are included in the relevant Service Definitions and / or lower-level operational documentation.
+Service management obligations on Market Participants and Switching Data Service Providers have been set out in this REC Schedule.
+More detailed requirements including timescales and interfaces for interactions between the Switching Operator and Switching Data Service Providers are included in the relevant Service Definitions and / or the Category 3 Switching Service Management Procedures document which shall be maintained by the Switching Operator in accordance with the Change Management Schedule.

 Any disputes between Market Participants or Switching Data Service Providers and the Switching Operator in relation to the Switching Arrangements shall be escalated to the REC Performance Assurance Board.

-Access to Switching Service Management will be provided to Market Participants and Switching Data Service Providers via a self-service Switching Portal.
-There will be a public facing part of the Switching Portal that will provide general information relating to the Switching Arrangements to all interested parties.
+Access to Switching Service Management will be provided to Market Participants, Managed Service Providers, CSS Interface Providers and Switching Data Service Providers via a self-service Switching Portal.
+There will be a public facing part of the Switching Portal that will provide general information, including knowledge articles, relating to the Switching Arrangements to all interested parties.
 There will also be a secure section of the Switching Portal that is only for Market Participants and Switching Data Service Providers.
 Access to this secure section will be provided to registered users in accordance with the role-based access matrix (available on the Switching Portal).
 Further information on the Switching Portal is provided in Paragraph 3.

 There will also be a Switching Service Desk, which will be available to all registered users of the Switching Portal (but not the public generally).
-Further information on the Switching Service Desk is provided in Paragraph 4.
+Further information on the Switching Service Desk is provided in Paragraph 6.